Seat Belt Discomfort with a Stoma: How Do You Manage?

 May 27, 2010 1:34 pm

-My answer to your seat belt concern is tuck a folded hand towel under the belt, cushioning your tum.
-I use a towel, with success, it distributes the effect of inertia seat belts, so you're safe and secure in case of emergency.
+My answer to your seat belt concern is to tuck a folded hand towel under the belt, cushioning your tum.
+I use a towel with success; it distributes the effect of inertia seat belts, so you're safe and secure in case of an emergency.
 I do understand, we all want the protection of the seat belt but not the risk of pancaking the contents of the stoma, which is what happened to me...oh no!!!
 I hadn't driven for 12 months, when I became mobile again off I went.
-One of my first trips was about 20 miles, OK going, but coming back I felt my leg moist, looked down to my WHITE pants dark brown wet patch, I was about 10 miles from home, so I just kept driving.
+One of my first trips was about 20 miles, OK going, but coming back I felt my leg moist, looked down to my white pants dark brown wet patch, I was about 10 miles from home, so I just kept driving.
 Got home and you all know the rest.
-This couldn't happen again, so I started searching for and answer, knowing I couldn' t be alone in this predicament.
-I found the answer, somewhere online, since then I've put a towel over my tum, the extra padding is the solution, no feeling against my ileostomy, no fancy gadgets, simple and easy answer.
+This couldn't happen again, so I started searching for an answer, knowing I couldn't be alone in this predicament.
+I found the answer somewhere online; since then, I've put a towel over my tum, the extra padding is the solution, no feeling against my ileostomy, no fancy gadgets, simple and easy answer.

 Do hope this helps, just try it for yourself,